Lytrix/omni/README.md

 ```

 ## Current Status
-- Created an json dictionary and csv dump of all the available commands
+- Created an [json dictionary](https://github.com/Lytrix/omni/blob/master/pdm-eu.h.csv) and [csv dump](https://github.com/Lytrix/omni/blob/master/pdm-eu.h.csv) of all the available commands
 - The current code uses a lot of index placeholders which makes reading the functions difficult to read.
-With the created JSON the next step will be replacing the indexes with the proper names of the commands.
+- With the created JSON the next step will be replacing the indexes in the .c file with the proper names of the commands to work out the temp basal en error functions for example.

 #### Stay Up to Date!
 [Join the Slack channel](https://omniapsslack.azurewebsites.net/) to discuss this work.